Dylan-86/dexetera-docs/docs/faq-troubleshooting.md

 - No personal information required
 - Connect wallet = Done

+If someone asks you for your password, it's a scam.
+If you see a website that claims to be Dexetera and asks for your password, it's a scam.
+If you see a website that claims to be Dexetera and asks for your private key, it's a scam.
+No one at Dexetera will ask for your private key, and you should never share it with anyone.

 ### Q: What if I forget my password?

 A: **There is no password to remember.**